-Whether you’re Irish by heritage or Irish-at-heart, McMenamins welcomes all ages to come celebrate at a handful of their locations.
+McMenamins welcomes all ages to their annual Irish celebrations at a handful of their locations.
 Entertainments include free live Celtic music, Irish dancing, roving bagpipers, balloon twisters, face painters and leprechauns handing out candy.

 Times vary by location.
 See website for schedules.

 3505 Pacific Ave.

 Kell’s St. Patrick’s Day Festival